Abr820/predict-trajectory/README.md

 # first_project
-this is a project on image processing... you will be given a video of a video game.. and you have to detect the ball and predicts its trajectory..
+this is a project on image processing... you will be given a video of a video game where two players are playing the game.. our job is to detect the ball and predicts its trajectory..